Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/fragments-of-iceland.md

 This box is listed as Easy .
 All three ingredients can be discovered without using any tools, but for this walkthrough I will be using:

 NMAP DIRBUSTER NETCAT

-    I will try to provide alternative guidance where applicible.
+I will try to provide alternative guidance where applicable.